JooooosephY/Hit-the-Letter/README.md

 ## Acknowledgments

-Thanks for Professor Minsky and Professor Steele and those who helped me with this project.
+Thanks for the help from Professor Minsky and Professor Steele.
+And other help with code and UI from classmates: Daisy Chen, Mia Fan, Jannie Zhou